ghrgriner/german-idiom-freq/README.md

 # Run-Time
 The file `run_wp2022_counts.py` (which calls `count_regexes()` in `count_regexes.py`)
 takes about 2 hours on our laptop to run.
+The optional `run_wikwork.py` program probably takes an equivalent time to run, but we did not record the run-time.

 # References
 <a name="ref-dewk-mit-jdm-gehen">[1]</a>